BodbDearg/PsyDoom/README.md

 A sister project, [PSXDOOM-RE](https://github.com/Erick194/PSXDOOM-RE), by [Erick Vásquez García (Erick194)](https://github.com/Erick194) also completely recreates the Doom source code for the actual PlayStation hardware and 'PsyQ' SDK.
 The reverse engineering work for that project was used to help accelerate the transition to native C++ code for this project and to cross verify the reverse engineering work in both projects.

-As of right now the game mostly runs correctly, with a few minor issues.
+As of right now the game mostly runs correctly, with a few very minor issues.
 Here is a brief video demonstration showing the project in action:
 [![Alt text](https://img.youtube.com/vi/o7t7w1YjjSw/0.jpg)](https://www.youtube.com/watch?v=o7t7w1YjjSw)

 The original goal of this project was to have a complete replacement for the original PlayStation Doom .EXE for modern systems.
 Now that this objective has been achieved, the focus turns to adding quality of life improvements, some modding features and additional polish.